rdhelli/CarND-LaneLines-P1/writeup.md

-# **Finding Lane Lines on the Road**
+# **P1: Finding Lane Lines on the Road**

-## Writeup Template
+## My Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The goals / steps of this project were:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on my work in a written report

 [//]: # (Image References)